Climate and Average Weather Year Round in Kelowna Canada

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Kelowna is June, with an average of 6.4 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 24% on June 6.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Kelowna experiences some seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 8.7 months, from March 20 to December 12, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around June 9, with an average total accumulation of 1.4 inches.
+The rainy period of the year lasts for 8.7 months, from March 21 to December 12, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Kelowna is June, with an average rainfall of 1.4 inches.

-The rainless period of the year lasts for 3.3 months, from December 12 to March 20.
-The least rain falls around January 15, with an average total accumulation of 0.3 inches.
+The rainless period of the year lasts for 3.3 months, from December 12 to March 21.
+The month with the least rain in Kelowna is January, with an average rainfall of 0.3 inches.

-The snowy period of the year lasts for 2.9 months, from November 19 to February 17, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around December 31, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 2.9 months, from November 19 to February 17, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Kelowna is December, with an average snowfall of 2.6 inches.